About Me

 Institutional Affiliations, Publications, and Service

-Dr. Andrea Pearson is a professor of Art History and chair of the Department of Art at American University in Washington, D.C.
+Dr. Andrea Pearson is professor emerita of Art History and a former chair of the Department of Art at American University in Washington, D.C.
 She specializes in the visual culture of late medieval and early modern northern Europe, with a research program focused on gender, sex, and the history of the body in the southern Low Countries and Germany.
 Her latest book, Gardens of Love and the Limits of Morality in Early Netherlandish Art, was published by Brill in 2019.
 She is the author of Envisioning Gender in Burgundian Devotional Art, 1350-1530: Experience, Authority, Resistance (Ashgate, 2005), which was awarded Honorable Mention for Best First Book by the Society for Medieval Feminist Scholarship, and editor of Women and Portraits in Early Modern Europe: Gender, Agency, Identity (Ashgate, 2008).
 Dr. Pearson has contributed articles to Art History, Gesta, the Journal of Historians of Netherlandish Art, and Renaissance Quarterly among others, and to a number of anthologies.
-Her current book project investigates the enigmatic “Medieval Housebook” from the perspectives of gender, sex, and virtue ethics.
-She is co-editor of the Getty/Lund Humphries book series called Illuminating Women Artists: Renaissance and Baroque.
-She has served on the boards of the Society for the Study of Early Modern Women, of which she is currently Vice President, and the Sixteenth Century Society and Conference.
+Her current book projects investigate, in one instance, the enigmatic “Medieval Housebook” from the perspectives of gender, sex, and virtue ethics, and, in another, the importance of women’s spiritual cultures to the canonical Ghent Altarpiece.
+She is co-editor with Marilyn Dunn of the book series “Illuminating Women Artists: Renaissance and Baroque,” published by The Getty and Lund Humphries.
+She has served on boards such as the Society for the Study of Early Modern Women, of which she is President for 2023-24; Early Modern Women: An Interdisciplinary Journal; and the Sixteenth Century Society.

 Previously Dr. Pearson held a full professorship at Bloomsburg University of Pennsylvania, where in 2001 she received the annual award for distinguished teaching on the undergraduate and graduate levels.